Adding AWS credentials

 Remember to save the API Access keys

-Once you have the access keys for the new user, add them to your organization.
+Once you have the access keys for the new user and have set the CORS policy, you are ready to add the keys to your organization on Mindkosh.
 Go to the Organization page and click on the Manage AWS access keys button.
 Next, enter the Access keys in the dialog box that opens.

 You only need to do this once.
 Once the keys are added, they will be used to access data for any task created with S3 by any member of your organization.
 Remember, if you do not want to give a user the ability to create tasks, move him to the Annotator user group from the Organization page.